• Skip to primary navigation

 Though Dubai’s food scene is strongly influenced by international cuisines and cultures, amid the diverse flavors from different parts of the globe are Emirati culinary treasures you shouldn’t overlook.

-If you are unfamiliar with the region’s local cuisine or don’t know where to sample it, this guest post on the best Emirati food in Dubai will get you started.
+If you are unfamiliar with the Middle Eastern country’s local cuisine or don’t know where to eat it, this guest post on the best Emirati food in Dubai will get you started.
 This gives you an introduction to the must-try local foods and info on the top places to try Emirati dishes in Dubai.

 Disclosure: This Dubai dining guide contains affiliate partner links.
 I may earn a small commission when you click on one of these partner links and make a purchase.
 Of course, this is at no extra cost to you.